-Sandra Alberti is Instruction Partners’ Board Chair and the Director of State and District Partnerships and Professional Development for Student Achievement Partners.
+Sandra Alberti is Instruction Partners’ Board Chair and the Senior Fellow, Strategic Partnerships for Student Achievement Partners.
 Sandra joined SAP from the New Jersey Department of Education where she served as the Director of Academic Standards and as the Director of Math and Science Education.
 In these roles, Sandra was directly involved in state standards, assessment, and professional development policy and implementation strategies.
 Prior to working at the state level Sandra held several district-level positions including school superintendent, assistant superintendent of teaching and learning, principal, subject area supervisor and high school science teacher.
 She holds a bachelor's degree in Biology from Rutgers University and master's and doctorate degrees in Educational Leadership from Rowan University.

 David K. Cohen, John Dewey Collegiate Professor of Education and Professor of Public Policy at the University of Michigan

 David Cohen is a five-year Visiting Professor at the Harvard Graduate School of Education and both the John Dewey Collegiate Professor of Education in the School of Education and Professor of Education Policy in the Ford School of Public Policy at The University of Michigan.
 He has been at the University of Michigan since 1993, before which he was the Dean of the College of Education and a professor at Michigan State University.
 His research interests include educational policy, the relations between policy and instruction, the improvement of teaching, and the relationship between democracy and public education.
 His past work includes studies of the effects of schooling, efforts to reform schools and teaching, the evaluation of educational experiments and large scale intervention programs, and the relations between research and policy.